spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/webhook-disable.md

 pulled from the correct locations on yourself.

-You may consider disabling the webhook if you want to configure your cluster to pull images from multiple authenticated registries, or you simply do not want the default behavior that forces image pulls to be redirected to the local Harbor registry.
+You may consider disabling the webhook if you want to configure your cluster to pull images from multiple authenticated registries, or if you do not want the default behavior that forces image pulls to be redirected to the local Harbor registry.
 Once the webhook is disabled, you can then take advantage of the rewrite features of some Kubernetes distributions such as K3s and RKE2, or other redirect mechanism that you implement on your own to customize the image pull behavior.